Logical Clifford Synthesis for Stabilizer Codes: Introduction

-For the task of synthesizing the logical Pauli operators for stabilizer codes, the first algorithm was introduced by Gottesman~\cite[Sec.~4]{Gottesman-phd97} and subsequently, another algorithm based on symplectic geometry was proposed by Wilde~\cite{Wilde-physreva09}.
+For the task of synthesizing the logical Pauli operators for stabilizer codes, the first algorithm was introduced by Gottesman~\cite[Sec.~4]{Gottesman-phd97} and subsequently, another algorithm based on a symplectic Gram-Schmidt procedure was proposed by Wilde~\cite{Wilde-physreva09}.
 The latter is closely related to earlier work by Brun et al.~\cite{Brun-science06,Brun-it14}.
 Since the logical Paulis are inputs to our algorithm that synthesizes logical Clifford operators for stabilizer codes, we will consider the above two procedures to be ``preprocessors'' for our algorithm.

 Given the logical Pauli operators for an $\llbr m,k \rrbr$ stabilizer QECC, that encodes $k$ logical qubits into $m$ physical qubits, physical Clifford realizations of Clifford operators on the logical qubits can be represented by $2m \times 2m$ binary symplectic matrices, thereby reducing the complexity \emph{dramatically} from $2^{2m}$ complex variables to $4m^2$ binary variables (see~\cite{Calderbank-physrevlett97,Gottesman-arxiv09} and Section~\ref{sec:operators}).
 We exploit this fact to propose an algorithm that efficiently assembles \emph{all} $2^{r(r+1)/2}$, where $r = m-k$, symplectic matrices representing physical Clifford operators (circuits) that realize a given logical Clifford operator on the protected qubits.
 We will refer to this procedure as the \emph{Logical Clifford Synthesis (LCS) algorithm}.
 Here, each symplectic solution represents an equivalence class of Clifford circuits, all of which ``propagate'' input Pauli operators through them in an identical fashion (see Section~\ref{sec:logical_clifford_synthesis}).
 Moreover, as we will discuss later in the context of the algorithm, the other degrees of freedom not captured by our algorithm are those provided by stabilizers (see Remark~\ref{rem:stab_freedom}).
 But, at the cost of some increased computational complexity, the algorithm can easily be modified to account for these stabilizer degrees of freedom.
 Hence, our work makes it possible to optimize the choice of circuit with respect to a suitable metric, that might be a function of the quantum hardware.
+Note that our approach here is to determine \emph{unitary} physical operations to realize a specific logical (Clifford) operation, and this is distinct from operations such as lattice surgery~\cite{Litinski-quantum19} that are used to perform logical operations on topological codes.

 The primary contributions of this paper are the four theorems that we state and prove in Section~\ref{sec:lcs_algorithm}, and the main LCS algorithm (Algorithm~\ref{alg:log_ops}) which builds on the results of these theorems.
 These results form part of a larger program for fault-tolerant quantum computation, where the goal is to achieve reliability by using classical computers to track and control physical quantum systems, and perform error correction only as needed.